 We are no longer building custom PC systems.

-After building around 900 systems since PC video editing took off in the 1990s, it is time to wind down this side of the business.
-We can still offer service and support, both for our own systems and PCs in general, and are well placed to advise - in a consultancy capacity - on what will give you the best value for money for this type of application.
+After building around 900 systems since PC video editing took off in the 1990s, it was time to wind down this side of the business in 2016.
+We can still offer some service and support, both for our own systems and PCs in general, and are well placed to advise - in a consultancy capacity - on what will give you the best value for money for this type of application.